Indianapolis Child Custody Lawyer

 Child custody and child support are two sides of the same coin in Indiana.
 Court decisions about custody influence both where a child lives and how parents share the financial responsibilities for their child’s daily and long-term needs.

 Under Indiana law, the parent with primary physical custody typically receives child support from the other parent.
 The exact support amount depends on multiple factors, including both parents’ incomes, each parent’s amount of parenting time, and expenses such as childcare, healthcare, or schooling.
-Judges use Indiana Child Support Guidelines to ensure fairness and consistency, but circumstances unique to a family—such as the cost of special education or travel between counties—may influence the final support figure.
+Judges use Indiana Child Support Guidelines to promote fairness and consistency, but circumstances unique to a family—such as the cost of special education or travel between counties—may influence the final support figure.

 Custody orders also affect when and how support payments are made.
 If parents change their parenting plan, whether by court order or mutual agreement, the parent paying (or receiving) support must notify the court to adjust the existing order.
 Failure to do so can lead to confusion, missed payments, and legal complications.
 Clear communication and proper documentation are essential, especially as children grow or family circumstances evolve.